-Wynwood, once a warehouse-packed industrial district underwent an exciting transformation – and now it’s filled with boutiques, designer stores, cafes, and hip restaurants.
+Once a warehouse-packed industrial district, Wynwood underwent an exciting transformation – and now it’s filled with boutiques, designer stores, cafes, and hip restaurants.
 What’s more, many of the warehouses are painted with vibrant and original graffiti.

 Tony Goldman, a developer in Miami, was the one behind the renovation project.
 Over fifty artists from 16 countries are commissioned to work on an 80,000 square feet wall space with a diverse style, including American Pop Art, life-like portrait, Japanese Ukiyo-e, commercial typography, and Futura’s graffiti.

 The area is currently still a work-in-progress, and Peter Tunney’s Tempus Fugit paints the inner walls of the space.
-Check out the two giant chandeliers in the warehouse, and Tunney’s collection of photographs, notes, and records in the past 50 years.
+Check out the two giant chandeliers in the warehouse and Tunney’s collection of photographs, notes, and records in the past 50 years.

 In downtown Miami, continue you on the art trip by visiting the Pérez Art Museum Miami.
-The contemporary art museum founded in 1984 and later relocated to Museum Park in 2013.
+The contemporary art museum was founded in 1984 and later relocated to Museum Park in 2013.

-It is one of the most prestigious art museums in Florida that houses over 1,800 artworks, mainly from American, Western European, and African artists between the 20th and 21st century.
+One of the most prestigious art museums in Florida houses over 1,800 artworks, mainly from American, Western European, and African artists between the 20th and 21st centuries.

-The new building has much more big space, and therefore, an opportunity to make full use of the showrooms with large art installations and display, with artists like Purvis Young, Joseph Cornell, Kehinde Wiley, James Rosenquist, Frank Stella, and Kiki Smith.
+The new building has a much more big space.
+Therefore, an opportunity to make full use of the showrooms with large art installations and displays, with artists like Purvis Young, Joseph Cornell, Kehinde Wiley, James Rosenquist, Frank Stella, and Kiki Smith.